-The first pharmacy students from California Health Sciences University will be graduating in May.
+The first pharmacy students from California Health Sciences University graduated last year.
 Image contributed by CHSU

 Written by Donald A. Promnitz

 To address a lack of physicians in Fresno and the rest of the Central Valley, California Health Sciences University in Clovis has taken up the mission of training, recruiting and retaining doctors and other health professionals in the area.

 Founded in 2012, CHSU admitted its first class of students in 2014 at the College of Pharmacy.
 Now, that inaugural class is set to graduate this May and in the same month, officials plan to break ground on the next venture —the College of Osteopathic Medicine.
 Florence Dunn, the president of CHSU, said that the goal is to establish ten health sciences colleges to grow local doctors.